 According to cardholder reports, Bank of America uses a 2/3/4 rule: You can only be approved for two cards within a 30-day period, three cards within a 12-month period and four cards within a 24-month period.

-This rule only applies to Bank of America® credit cards, though, not all credit cards—so, if you’ve taken out four cards from other credit issuers in the past year, you can still apply for a new card with Bank of America.
+This rule applies to only Bank of America® credit cards, though, not all credit cards—so, if you’ve taken out four cards from other credit issuers in the past year, you can still apply for a new card with Bank of America.

 Capital One application restrictions

 Capital One reportedly limits cardholders to one new Capital One credit card every six months.
 You can also have only two Capital One personal credit cards open at any given time, though co-branded Capital One cards and Capital One business credit cards don’t fall under this restriction.